What Your Heart Rate Can Tell You About Your Health

 Exceptional Pharmacy Care to Strengthen Your Heart

 If you are prescribed medications for your heart, we’re here to make it as simple as possible to follow the treatment your doctor recommends.
 Our team of patient care pharmacists is available to walk you through dosage instructions and answer your questions.
-Feel free to reach out any time via text or phone at 1-800-874-5881, or in-app messaging.
+Feel free to reach out any time via phone at 1-800-874-5881 or in-app messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.